upperwal/streamr-platform/README.md

 Since we want a controlled environment for our test's we have `mnemonic: "we make your streams come true"` which seeds same addresses, we were able to use e2e-configs for marketplace and token addesses and accounts as well. *For simplicity, added configs in client build*

 ### Allowance
-For some reason, when making tests, I found out etherium allowance behaved inconsistently: used `10 DATA / hr` as price and when purchasing, allowance weren't fetched for dialog always.
+For some reason, when making tests, I found out etherium allowance behaved inconsistently: used `10 DATA / hr` as price and when purchasing, allowance weren't fetched for purchaseDialog in time.
 Ended up changing the price to 20 which resolved the issue.
 Still unknown why variance in behaviour.

 ### Working with Puppeteer